How to own a blog for FREE – Part 1

 Let’s Encrypt

-Now we have a machine and all request to our domain get routed to the machine!
-It is time to get TLS certificate!
-With Let Encrypt we are going to use certbot to obtain and update the certificate.
-In general we are going to follow certbot instructions with one exception.
-We are going to do it from inside a Docker container.
+Now we have a machine, and all requests to our domain get routed to the machine!
+It is time to get an TLS certificate!
+With Let Encrypt, we are going to use Certbot to obtain and update the certificate.
+In general, we are going to follow Certbot instructions with one exception: we are going to do it from inside a Docker container.

 # Run docker container which we are going to use to obtain TLS certificate.